As I’ve stated before, in the prior edition of the competitive pricing strategy post…

 Or if it proves true, they usually aren’t the types of customers you want.
 Refunds, complaints, and negative feedback can soar.

-When you do this, you may think more people will buy, but you’ll naturally be attracting a different market segment than who you previously profiled.
+When you do this, you may think more people will buy, but you’ll naturally be attracting a different market segment, with a separate competitive pricing strategy, than the market you previously targeted!

 You can attract this lower segment of the market, and you might even get more sales.